Infertility Treatment in Oxnard

 So, what does it mean to be infertile?
 Infertility is defined as being unable to get pregnant, in spite of frequent,

 unprotected sex for between 6 months to 1 year, depending on specific

-having difficulty conceiving, it may be time to contact a doctor who can
+are having difficulty conceiving, it may be time to contact a doctor who

-Learn more about our cutting-edge infertility treatment in Oxnard.
+Learn more about our cutting-edge infertility treatment options in Oxnard.